jakeogh/gpgmda/README.md

 3. Execute generate_gpgmda_example_configs locally, edit and rename the example files.

-4. Run "mail_update --update --read user@domain.net" to rsync, decrypt, index and read your mail.
+4. Run "gpgmda_client --update --read user@domain.net" to rsync, decrypt, index and read your mail.

-5. Run "mail_update --read user@domain.net" to just read your mail.
+5. Run "gpgmda_client --read user@domain.net" to just read your mail.

 6. Add aliases in ~/.bashrc for steps 5 and 6.